April 3, 2023

 When taking a leadership role at any organization, implementing a culture of employee engagement should be your initial focus.
 This is especially important when you consider that only 33 percent of the American workforce is engaged with their work, according to Gallup’s State of the American Workplace report—and your organization is likely no exception.

 Luckily, in your position, you’re poised to make the changes needed to get employees engaged, promoting a sense of commitment and excitement about being a part of the company.
-Use the following ideas to champion employee engagement in your new leadership role, using education, purpose and better hiring to make it happen.
+With a commitment to education, purpose, and better hiring, you can champion effective employee engagement strategies in your new leadership role.

 “Blending online instruction with in-person interaction results in a more dynamic learning experience and helps employees retain the information much faster than if they were presented with solely a two-hour lecture or two-hour WebEx video.
 The classroom session with in-person discussion and activities serves to solidify information in the learner’s mind since employees will be taking an active and interactive role in the instructional process.”